VipulPhysics/msm/README.md

 - Upload the custum code on MV camera on chip for recognising the illumination threshold value
 - The GUI script ![msm](led_cam_vca.py)  run the camera IDE in backend and capture and pre-process the images and then tranfer to the SBC
 - save the vca-python.py script in the same folder where the smages are saved on SBC
 - click on the VCA unmixing button on GUI for spectral unmixing
-# Dataset
+-
+# ML Models for tissue classification
+The tissue classification models in this repo use SVMs, RF amd XGboost trained on multispectral imaging data to improve tissue identification accuracy.
+This approach is especially useful in pathology for identifying tumors and other conditions.
+Performance is measured using metrics like accuracy.
+In the context provided, SVMs trained on multispectral data achieved an accuracy of 0.94, outperforming models trained only on brightfield images.